 Instructions

-- Preheat the oven to 425Β°F. Melt butter in a large Dutch oven over medium heat.
-Add the carrots, celery, onion, kosher salt, and black pepper to the melted butter and sautΓ© for 5-7 minutes or until the vegetables are softened and beginning to brown.
-Add the garlic and thyme and cook for an additional 1-2 minutes.4 tablespoons unsalted butter, 1 large yellow onion, 3 large carrots, 2 stalks celery, 1 teaspoon kosher salt, 4 cloves garlic, 4 sprigs thyme, Β½ teaspoon black pepper
+- In a Dutch oven, melt the butter over medium heat.
+Add the diced carrots, celery, onion, kosher salt, and black pepper.
+Sautรฉ for 5-7 minutes until the vegetables are softened and starting to brown.
+Stir in the minced garlic and thyme, cooking for an additional 1-2 minutes.4 tablespoons unsalted butter, 1 large yellow onion, 3 large carrots, 2 stalks celery, 1 teaspoon kosher salt, 4 cloves garlic, 4 sprigs thyme, ยฝ teaspoon black pepper

-- Reduce the heat to low and sprinkle the flour over the softened vegetables.
-Stir well to ensure all of the flour has been mixed with the butter and cook for approximately 5 minutes.
-You want the flour to begin to brown a bit.ΒΌ cup all-purpose flour
+- Reduce the heat to low, then sprinkle the flour over the sautรฉed vegetables.
+Stir well to coat and cook for about 5 minutes until the flour begins to brown slightly.ยผ cup all-purpose flour

-- Slowly pour in the chicken stock, whisking continuously to help prevent lumps from forming in the sauce.
-Simmer for 5 minutes or until the sauce begins to thicken up.
-Add the shredded chicken and peas and cook for an additional 5 minutes.
-Taste for seasoning and adjust as needed.
-Remove the Dutch oven from the heat.2 Β½ cups chicken stock, 1 cup peas, 3 cups shredded chicken breast
+- Slowly pour in the chicken stock while whisking continuously to avoid lumps.
+Simmer for 5 minutes, or until the sauce thickens.
+Stir in the shredded chicken and peas, cooking for another 5 minutes.
+Taste and adjust seasoning if needed.
+Remove from heat.2 ยฝ cups chicken stock, 1 cup peas, 3 cups shredded chicken breast

-- Bake the chicken pot pie with the lid off for 30 minutes or until the top crust is golden brown and the filling is bubbling.
-Allow the pie to rest for approximately 20 minutes before slicing and serving directly out of the Dutch oven.
-If your Dutch oven has an enamel coating, take care not to scratch it with the knife.
+- Let the pot pie rest for about 20 minutes before slicing and serving directly from the Dutch oven.
+If your Dutch oven has an enamel coating, be careful not to scratch it with the knife.

 Notes